Medical work experience

 What you’ll do:

-Our work experience programme offers students a varied a hands-on insight into the medical field.
+Our Work Experience Programme offers students a varied and hands-on insight into the medical field.
 Over the course of the programme, students will:

 Need to know

-• our programme runs during half-term breaks to fit around your school schedule.
+• Runs during half-term breaks to fit around your school schedule

-• combines shadowing, practical activities, and application support for for a full insight into medicine.
+• Combines shadowing, practical activities, and application support for a full insight into medicine

-• our programme runs across both sites, so you will be expected to attend sessions at Queen's and King George Hospitals.
+• Our programme runs across both of our sites, so you will be expected to attend sessions at both Queens and King George Hospitals.

 I found Maxfax at Queen's really interesting because of the consultant there.
 He was so enthusiastic and energetic that being with him in that place also made us excited to see things we saw for the very first time in our lives and this is going to be a forever memory for me.
 And I found the medical assessment session at King's interesting.
 The staff was so friendly and answered our every question with great details and everything we as a student would want to know